ed2131/Project_1/README.md

   - Standardizing data formats and units.

 ### Data Analysis
-- We will utilize and manipulate Data Frames to analyze and standardize our dataset. we will also deduce findings to answer our questions.
+- We will utilize and manipulate Data Frames to analyse and standardize our dataset. we will also deduce findings to answer our questions.

 ### Visualizations
 - To make our data more informative and visually appealing, we will create: